nancyd333/functional-students/README.md

 This assignment is a follow up to the [nested students lab](https://gasei.gitbook.io/sei/16-react/intro-react/nested-students).
 You'll recreate the same app, but usign functional components this time!

 ## Setup

-Fork & clone this repo.
+- If this is a deliverable, fork & clone this repo, then run `npx create-react-app .`
+- If this is a lab, create a new react app called `functional-students`.

 ## Minimum Requirements